gosh-sh/docs/docs/working-with-gosh/gosh-web/repository.md

 ### __Create Repository__

-To create a repository in your DAO click **Create new** in the Repositories section or Overview section.​
+To create a repository in your DAO, click **Create new** in the Repositories section or Overview section.​

 ![](../../images/gosh_web_Create_Repo_01_new_repo.jpg)

 Enter repository name and its description and click **Create repository**.

 !!! warning
-    The repository name must contain only Latin letters, numbers,hyphen, underscore character`( a...z, 0...9, -, _ )`
+    The repository name must contain only Latin letters, numbers, hyphen, underscore character `( a...z, 0...9, -, _ )`

 ![](../../images/gosh_web_Create_Repo_02_name_repo.jpg)